This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 But, as the SafetyWing representative told us, you can choose a different country as your country of residence.
 We highly suggest you chat with a SafetyWing representative directly about your situation.
 They typically respond within minutes.

-Coverage Limits with SafetyWing Nomad Health
+Coverage Limits with SafetyWing Nomad Insurance Complete

-You can get an instant quote from Genki or SafetyWing.
+Get a quote from Genki or SafetyWing.

 As always, read the fine print of your policy as things can change and may vary depending on your country of residence.